DavidTecno/FirstProjectEmp/README.md

-"# FirstProjectEmp that have Ionic, Mongo and NodeJs" "# FirstProjectEmp that use MongoDB(mongoose), NodeJS, Ionic"
+# FirstProjectEmp that have Ionic, Mongo and NodeJs
+This branch is the final branch of my project about Modules Services